-Beginner crocheters are often eager to jump in and start crocheting but don’t realize that crochet hook sizing matters in their projects.
+Beginner crocheters are often eager to jump in and start crocheting, but need to realize that crochet hook sizing matters in their projects.
 Crochet hook size matters – a lot.
 Here’s your guide to everything you need to know about crochet needle sizes.

-I don’t know about you, but when I start learning a new skill, I seem to have question after question and no answers.
-As I learn more, my questions shift a little to reflect my growing knowledge.
+When I start learning a new skill, I have question after question and no answers.
+Then, as I learn more, my questions shift slightly to reflect my growing knowledge.

 I had the same experience when I began learning to crochet.
 What kind of yarn should I use?
 How do I read a pattern?
 What size crochet hook is the best?

 Crochet (and any other skill you want to learn) has a learning curve.
-It’s my goal to help flatten that curve for you a little with a series of posts I’m creating around crocheting for beginners.
-I’m covering basic topics such as best stitches for beginners to learn and great kits for beginner crocheters.
-And I answer the most asked question – what is easier to learn for a beginner, knitting or crochet?
+My goal is to help flatten that curve for you with a series of posts I’m creating around crocheting for beginners.
+I’m covering essential topics such as the best stitches for beginners to learn and great kits for beginner crocheters.
+And I answer the most asked question – what is easier to learn for a beginner, knitting or crocheting?

 In this post, I’m covering everything you need to know about crochet needle sizes.
 What are the different crochet hook sizes?
 How do you choose the right crochet hook for a project?
 Does it matter which crochet hook size you use?
 Keep reading to learn all of this and more!